nekoism/js-dev-reads/README.md

 ### Things to think about :thinking:

 > Free books.
 Who doesn't like free books?!
 But if you are able, buy the book if it is offered as an option.
 No worries if you can't.
-But if it helps the devs continue to put out quality content then it is worth it.
+But it helps the devs continue to put out quality content then it is worth it.

 ---